 The purpose of the rulebook is to provide pickleball players with the rules necessary for recreational, social, organized league and tournament play.
-Some sections of this rulebook are designed to be used only for the conduct of USA Pickleball-sanctioned tournaments.
+Some sections of this rulebook are designed to be used only for the conduct of sanctioned tournaments.
 A sanctioned tournament allows players to obtain a rating on a national or international basis.

 Non-sanctioned tournaments may also use these sections as guidelines.
 Tournament Directors for non-sanctioned tournaments may be flexible in the use of these guidelines to better fit the skills, ages, and diversity of their players.
-USA Pickleball enthusiastically encourages these non-sanctioned tournaments to promote knowledge and growth of the sport, and skill development, while having fun playing pickleball.
+USA PICKLEBALL and its partner countries within the GPF enthusiastically encourage these non-sanctioned tournaments to promote knowledge and growth of the sport, and skill development, while having fun playing pickleball.

-USA Pickleball published the sport's first official rulebook in March 1984.
+USA PICKLEBALL published the first rulebook in March 1984.

 These rules will not be changed without good cause.
 Comments and opinions are always welcome.
-If you have any questions in regard to the rules, please visit:
+If you have any questions regarding the rules, please visit:

-USA Pickleball

-Website: usapickleball.org
+USA Pickleball Website: usapickleball.org